 Taking a home equity loan is similar to a second mortgage — you receive the funds as a single payment upfront.
 Thanks to your home being used as collateral, lenders can offer you lower interest rates, making the process of paying back the sum you borrowed much more manageable.

 Also, it is worth noting that you can borrow up to one hundred percent of your equity, and you will have to pay the origination fee.
 So, make sure you budget your home improvement project carefully before exploring this option.
+You can also use the equity that you have in your vehicle to get some fast money with Tennessee title loans, they are easier to get than traditional loans and they have faster approvals than personal loans

 A home equity line of credit is similar to a home equity loan, but it works more like a credit card.
 It allows you to withdraw cash up to a pre-approved limit.
 This approach gives you more flexibility, as you can additionally tap into your funds whenever you need it.